awsdocs/aws-security-hub-user-guide/doc_source/securityhub-standards-enable-disable.md

 1. Open the AWS Security Hub console at [https://console\.aws\.amazon\.com/securityhub/](https://console.aws.amazon.com/securityhub/)\.

-1. Confirm that you are using Security Hub in the Region in which you want to disable the standard\.
+1. Confirm that you are using Security Hub in the Region in which you want to enable the standard\.

 1. In the Security Hub navigation pane, choose **Security standards**\.